ncihtan/htan_missing_manual/data_submission/clin_biospec_assay.md

 - [ ] Have at least one user with Certified User status on Synapse.

 > To upload files to the Synapse Platform, you need to be a [Synapse Certified User](https://docs.synapse.org/synapse-docs/synapse-user-account-types).
 You can complete your certification by taking a short certification quiz.
 Please see the Synapse [Certified User Documentation](https://docs.synapse.org/synapse-docs/synapse-user-account-types) for more information.
+Please also be aware that use of Synapse requires agreement to the latest Synapse Terms of Service.
+Synapse users must also enable two-factor authentication (2FA).
+You can find information about the latest TOS and guidance on enabling 2FA on your account [here](https://sagebionetworks.org/trust-center).

 - [ ] Contact your Data Liaison